-With so many people living by themselves throughout the Atlanta area, it is a sad reality that some individuals pass away without anyone else knowing.
+The fact is, that so many people living by themselves throughout the Atlanta area.
+The sad reality is that some individuals pass away without anyone else knowing.
 Especially during this coronavirus pandemic, we are at even greater risk of losing family, friends, and neighbors and not knowing about it for a length of time until the body is discovered.

 Most people who pass away as an “unattended death” are either found through a concerned person calling first responders for a wellness check or because of the death odor coming out of the home.
 Once a call is received, a landlord or first responder will knock on the door then enter the home to check on the situation.
 If an unattended death is found, the body is removed by a coroner and the police investigate the scene.
 Once the scene is officially released back to the property owner, the property must be cleaned and decontaminated after coming into contact with bodily fluids produced by the decomposition process.

 During this time of COVID-19, more unattended deaths may be occurring, and the resulting damage can be extensive.
 Here are three circumstances contributing to why:

 1. People may be sick from the coronavirus:

 Though the reported numbers of positive COVID-19 cases and resulting deaths are staggeringly high, we know many additional cases are occurring with many deaths unaccounted for.
 People in your Atlanta neighborhood who live alone may be suffering from the coronavirus and not even now it themselves.
 If they live alone, they may even pass away with no one knowing about their illness.